vramirez1/gae_exercise/README.md

 --------
 1. Create an app
 *Use the gae_exercise repository to create an app*
+	1. Create main.py with a WSGI handler or the root URL "/"
+*Tip: the handler in files look like application = webapp2.WSGIApplication*
-	1. Modify the app.yaml configuration file to match your app settings
+	2. Modify the app.yaml configuration file to match your app settings
-	2. Create a handler for the favicon.ico
+	3. Create a handler for the favicon.ico
 *Tip: check the static handlers declaration*
-	3. Create a handler for the static folder
+	4. Create a handler for the static folder
-	4. Create main.py with a WSGI handler or the root URL "/"
-*Tip: the handler in files look like application = webapp2.WSGIApplication*
-	5. Make the handler print the classis "Hello World" sentence
+	5. Make the "/" handler in main.py print the classic "Hello World" sentence
 	6. Try your application locally
 2. Use templates
 	1. Modify main.py to use the template templates/index.html instead of printing, and pass the "Hello World" string as a template value so it is displayed in the template